-How to Apply for a Drivers License in Vermont
+How to Apply for a New Drivers License in Vermont

 A Vermont drivers license is only available to eligible residents who meet the age criteria established by the state Department of Motor Vehicles (DMV).
 Overall, motorists must be at least 18 years of age to apply for a full VT DMV license, and will be asked to submit documents proving their residency status, identity and age.
 In the case of a learner’s permit, applicants must be at least 15 years of age.
 Furthermore, junior licenses are available to motorists who are between 16 and 17 years of age.